-where we use, for notational shorthand, \begin{itemize} \item[$\bullet$] $0\cdot\mathcal{O}_f=\emptyset$ ($\mathcal{O}_f$ is not evaluated) \item[$\bullet$] $0\cdot\mathcal{O}_h=\emptyset$ ($\mathcal{O}_h$ is not evaluated) \item[$\bullet$] $1\cdot\mathcal{O}_f=\mathcal{O}_f$ ($\mathcal{O}_f$ is evaluated) \item[$\bullet$] $1\cdot\mathcal{O}_h=\mathcal{O}_h$ ($\mathcal{O}_h$ is evaluated). \end{itemize} Additionally, the number of queries to $\mathcal{O}_f$ and $\mathcal{O}_f$ must each be exactly $N$. i.e.,
+where we use, for notational shorthand, \begin{itemize} \item[$\bullet$] $0\cdot\mathcal{O}_f=\emptyset$ ($\mathcal{O}_f$ is not evaluated) \item[$\bullet$] $0\cdot\mathcal{O}_h=\emptyset$ ($\mathcal{O}_h$ is not evaluated) \item[$\bullet$] $1\cdot\mathcal{O}_f=\mathcal{O}_f$ ($\mathcal{O}_f$ is evaluated) \item[$\bullet$] $1\cdot\mathcal{O}_h=\mathcal{O}_h$ ($\mathcal{O}_h$ is evaluated). \end{itemize} Additionally, the number of queries to $\mathcal{O}_f$ and $\mathcal{O}_h$ must each be exactly $N$. i.e.,

 Theorem~\ref{thm:OptISTA-lb2} expands the result of Theorem~\ref{thm:OptISTA-lb} to any deterministic $N$-step double-oracle methods using resisting oracle technique \cite{nemirovski1983problem,carmon2020stationary1,park2022}.
-To get the desired result, we use \emph{double-function zero-respecting} sequences, which is similar but slightly general than the double-function span condition.
+To get the desired result, we use \emph{double-function zero-respecting} condition, which is similar but slightly more general than the double-function span condition.
 The sequence $\{ \{({z}_i,\delta_i,\gamma_i)\}_{i\in[0:2N-1]}, {x}_N \}$ is said to be \emph{double-function zero-respecting} with respect to $(f,h)$ if

 where $\mathrm{supp}\{z_i\}\triangleq\{j\in[0:d-1]\,|\, \langle e_j, z_i \rangle \neq 0\}$ and $\mathrm{supp}\{d_0,\ldots,d_i\}\triangleq\bigcup_{j=0}^i\mathrm{supp}\{d_j\}$.
 Note that by definition, $z_0=0$ for any double-function zero-respecting sequences.